 martensite (BCT, single phase) → tempered martensite (ferrite + Fe3C phases)

-where the single-phase BCT martensite, which is supersaturated with carbon, transforms into the tempered martensite, composed of the stable ferrite and cementite phases.
-Its microstructure is similar to the microstructure of spheroidite but in this case tempered martensite contains extremely small and uniformly dispersed cementite particles embedded within a continuous ferrite matrix.
+The single-phase BCT martensite, supersaturated with carbon, transforms into the tempered martensite, composed of the stable ferrite and cementite phases.
+Its microstructure is similar to the microstructure of spheroidite, but in this case, tempered martensite contains extremely small and uniformly dispersed cementite particles embedded within a continuous ferrite matrix.
 Tempered martensite may be nearly as hard and strong as martensite but with substantially enhanced ductility and toughness.

 Martensitic Stainless Steel

-Martensitic stainless steels are similar to ferritic steels in being based on chromium but have higher carbon levels up as high as 1%.
+Martensitic stainless steels are similar to ferritic steels based on chromium but have higher carbon levels up, as high as 1%.
 They are sometimes classified as low-carbon and high-carbon martensitic stainless steels.
 They contain 12 to 14% chromium, 0.2 to 1% molybdenum, and no significant amount of nickel.
-Higher amounts of carbon allows them to be hardened and tempered much like carbon and low-alloy steels.
-They have moderate corrosion resistance, but are considered hard, strong, slightly brittle.
-They are magnetic and they can be nondestructively tested using the magnetic particle inspection method, unlike austenitic stainless steel.
+Higher amounts of carbon allow them to be hardened and tempered, much like carbon and low-alloy steels.
+They have moderate corrosion resistance but are considered hard, strong, and slightly brittle.
+They are magnetic and can be nondestructively tested using the magnetic particle inspection method, unlike austenitic stainless steel.
 A common martensitic stainless is AISI 440C, which contains 16 to 18% chromium and 0.95 to 1.2% carbon.
-Grade 440C stainless steel is used in the following applications: gage blocks, cutlery, ball bearings and races, molds and dies, knives.
+Grade 440C stainless steel is used in the following applications: gage blocks, cutlery, ball bearings and races, molds and dies, and knives.

 As was written, martensitic stainless steels can be hardened and tempered through multiple ways of aging/heat treatment: The metallurgical mechanisms responsible for the martensitic transformations that take place in these stainless alloys during austenitizing and quenching are essentially the same as those that are used to harden lower-alloy-content carbon and alloy steels.
 The heat treatment typically involves three steps:

-- Austenitizing, in which the steel is heated to a temperature in the range 980 – 1050 °C depending on the grades.
-The austenite is a face centered cubic phase.
+- Austenitizing, in which the steel is heated to a temperature in the range of 980 – 1050 °C, depending on the grades.
+The austenite is a face-centered cubic phase.